awsdocs/aws-secrets-manager-docs/doc_source/manage_delete-restore-secret.md

 # Deleting and Restoring a Secret<a name="manage_delete-restore-secret"></a>

 Because of the critical nature of secrets, AWS Secrets Manager intentionally makes deleting a secret a difficult thing to do\.
-Secrets can't be *immediately* deleted\.
+Secrets are typically not *immediately* deleted\.
 Instead, they're immediately made inaccessible and scheduled for deletion after a recovery window of a *minimum* of seven days\.
 Until the recovery window ends, you can recover a secret that you previously deleted\.
+By using the CLI, you can delete a secret without a recovery window\.

 You also can't *directly* delete a version of a secret\.
 Instead, you remove all staging labels from the secret\.
 This marks the secret as deprecated, and enables Secrets Manager to automatically delete the version in the background\.